timmckague/timandvictoria/src/pages/blog/2019-03-29-hike-the-rota-vicentina-part-2.md

 There were two other guests at the hostel that night, and we enjoyed chatting with them over our morning coffee.
 We said our goodbyes, made a quick stop into a shop for a morning croissant, and then were on our way.

 The trail was beautiful right from the start today.
 Only a short few hundred metres on the road and then we are on nice sand with cliff and ocean views.
 Zambujeira do Mar started to fade into the distance and soon we were left with just us, the cliffs and the ocean.
-Feeling revitalized and energetic for our last day on the trail.
+We were feeling revitalized and energetic for our last day on the trail.

 ![leaving zambejeira do mar](/img/blog_rotavicentina_day4-5x7-4595.jpg "leaving zambejeira do mar")